blgorman/MCW-SQL-Server-hybrid-cloud/Whiteboard design session/WDS trainer guide - SQL Server hybrid cloud.md

     **Potential answer**

-    SQL Server Backup to URL backs up databases directly to Azure Storage.
+    Azure Backup backs up to an Azure Recovery Services Vault.
 As soon as the backup is complete, it is offsite and protected.
-Furthermore, if using geo-redundant storage, your database backups will be asynchronously replicated to a secondary region hundreds of miles away.
+Furthermore, if using geo-redundant storage for the Recovery Services Vault, your database backups will be asynchronously replicated to a secondary region hundreds of miles away.

 ## Customer quote (to be read back to the attendees at the end)

 "*By using Azure, we have the confidence that we can keep our business running in the event of a disaster, with minimal overhead and near-zero data loss.*"

 ---Michelle Jenkins, Chief Information Officer, Fabrikam Publishing